Senior Scientist, Just Biotherapeutics

 “I really liked the diversity of projects I saw happening in the Coon lab and its collaborations with different groups in the university and across the country.”

-One project I’ve been working on since I joined the lab is using multi-omics to research red blood cell storage, specifically heritability in red blood cell storage.
-Another project I’m working on is measuring protein turnover using whole-mouse proteomics, looking at different tissues and turnover rates, with an emphasis on computation.
+One project I worked on was using multi-omics to research red blood cell storage, specifically heritability in red blood cell storage.
+Another project was measuring protein turnover using whole-mouse proteomics, looking at different tissues and turnover rates, with an emphasis on computation.

 Earn your Ph.D. with us

 The Coon Group is always on the lookout for new members.
 Professor Coon accepts students from several UW-Madison doctoral programs including Chemistry, the Integrated Program in Biochemistry (IPiB), and Cellular & Molecular Pathology.